A while back, my partner and I came to the conclusion that sleeping well alone was better than sleeping badly together.

-As I’ve described in a previous article, I know exactly what I need to do to avoid insomnia.
+I know what I need to do to keep my insomnia at bay.
 It’s just the actual doing it that isn’t always easy to keep on top of.

 I know I’m ridiculously sensitive to noise, movement and temperature at night.
 I also know I’m very tall (193 cm), so need a lot of bed space to stretch out and feel comfortable.